-On June 2, 2016, Landstar entered into a credit agreement with a syndicate of banks and JPMorgan Chase Bank, N.A., as administrative agent (the "Credit Agreement").
-The Credit Agreement, which matures on June 2, 2021, provides \$250,000,000 of borrowing capacity in the form of a revolving credit facility, \$50,000,000 of which may be utilized in the form of letter of credit guarantees.
-The Credit Agreement includes an "accordion" feature providing for a possible increase up to an aggregate borrowing amount of \$400,000,000.
+On June 2, 2016, Landstar entered into a credit agreement with a syndicate of banks and JPMorgan Chase Bank, N.A., as administrative agent, which was amended and restated on August 18, 2020 to extend the maturity date to August 2023 and amend certain other terms.
+The Credit Agreement provides \$250,000,000 of borrowing capacity in the form of a revolving credit facility, \$35,000,000 of which may be utilized in the form of letters of credit.
+The Credit Agreement includes an "accordion" feature providing for a possible increase up to an aggregate borrowing capacity of \$400,000,000.